 Note that the group addressed frames sent by a non-QoS STA are not acknowledged regardless of the service class parameter in MA-UNITDATA.indication primitive.

-NOTE— GCR frames are only transmitted by an AP where dot11RobustAVStreamingImplemented is true_ or a mesh STA
+NOTE— GCR frames are only transmitted by an AP where dot11GCRActivated(#3002) is true_ or a mesh STA where dot11MeshGCRActivated is true. (#3002)

 8.2.4.4 Sequence Control field